 The minimum length of a revocation based on a DUI-related offense completely depends upon the number of offenses for which you are convicted of, as well as the specific conditions surrounding your DUI:

 Please keep in mind that DUI convictions can result in added criminal charges imposed by the court.

 If your driving privileges are suspended or if your IL driver’s license is revoked, it is important that you contact an attorney for a consultation.
 They will be able to supply you with details regarding hearing requirements necessary to make an application for regaining a certain level of driving privileges.
 Consultations are usually done free of charge.

 Illinois Secretary of State hearings are normally held under complicated and complex rules and administrative regulations.
-This fact, combined with the tough stance IL has on revoked driver’s license, often leads to rejection from the Secretary of State.
+This fact, combined with the tough stance IL has on revoked driver’s license, often leads to denials from the Secretary of State.

 In some instances, in order to obtain a RDP, you have to have the ability to prove that not having your license would cause you and your family what is known as “undue hardship”.
 Examples of undue hardship are as follows:

-Due to the many requirements that must be satisfied prior to obtaining a RDP, it is beneficial for you to retain the services of a reinstatement attorney who is knowledgeable and is up to date on all the laws and regulations regarding driver’s licenses being revoked in IL.
+Due to the many requirements that must be satisfied prior to obtaining a RDP or probationary permit, it is beneficial for you to retain the services of a reinstatement attorney who is knowledgeable and is up to date on all the laws and regulations regarding driver’s licenses being revoked in IL.
 Here at John M. Quinn & Associates, Ltd. we have extensive experience in the field of driver’s license reinstatement for numerous years, and are happy to apply our knowledge and service toward your case, so you can get your life back on track.